Classes are limited to 15 students.

 This course explores social, economic, and political developments and events and their impact on the lives of different groups in Canada since 1914.
 Students will examine the role of conflict and cooperation in Canadian society, Canada’s evolving role within the global community, and the impact of various individuals, organizations, and events on Canadian identity, citizenship, and heritage.
 They will develop their ability to apply the concepts of historical thinking and the historical inquiry process, including the interpretation and analysis of evidence when investigating key issues and events in Canadian history since 1914.

-- Principles of Mathematics (MPM2D)
+- Principles of Mathematics (MPM2D) COURSE FULL - WAITLIST AVAILABLE

 Prerequisite: Principles of Mathematics, Grade 9 (MPM1D)